SapneshNaik/Student-Management-System/docs/Curriculum Module.md

 			- Minimum marks, total marks,
 			- *Question: An option to upload question paper pdf for future reference?*
 		- Examination results will be tracked individually.
+			- A role will be assigned to the teacher and he/she can upadte the results
 			- An option to generate a report card based on results?
 		- An examination can be deleted only if ir does not have any results

-### Permissions:
+## Permissions:

-Cirriculum module will bring in these permissons to the SMS system:
+Cirriculum module will bring in 23 more permissons to the elixirEdu system:

 |Course|Grade  | Term |Subject | Examination |
 |--|--| ---|--| --|